alphagov/forms/design/features/detailed-guidance/README.md

 **As a form creator**, I need to add content before a question, so that the user has any context that they need to answer that question.

-**As a form filler**, I need to understand how to answer a question, so that I feel confident about my answer and don’t need to go looking for help.
+**As a form completer**, I need to understand how to answer a question, so that I feel confident about my answer and don’t need to go looking for help.

 <br>